PRO-2684/ucas/README.md

 # UCAS

+> [!WARNING]
+> This crate is for learning purposes only.
+Use at your own risk.

 This is a monorepo for UCAS-related APIs, consisting of the following members:

 - [`iclass`](./iclass/): iClass API for UCAS.